NASA Internship

 Forward Access Study

 At the start of my internship an outside engineering group, Advance Planning, commissioned our lab to conduct a humans factors study.
 They were interested in studying different methods for processing payloads that will go on future Artemis missions.
 A major engineering challenge at NASA is that operation procedures often need to be developed before the actual hardware is available or even onsite.
-This often leads to costly unforeseen challenges.
+This can lead to costly unforeseen challenges.
 The clients were mainly concerned with technicians ability to perform certain operations when given different tools and machinery.

 I had numerous responsibilities in planning and conducting the study.
 I, along with the other intern, were primarily responsible for running the motion capture system on the day of the study.
 The Vicon motion capture volume, provides accurate full-body motion tracking capabilities, which are crucial for conducting human factors analysis during the study.
 Additionally, we developed the physical mock-ups that provided the technicians with tactile objects to interact with during the study.
 We utilized rapid prototyping and 3D printing to build the mock-ups.
-The simulation ran in Unreal Engine 4.27, a real-time gaming engine.
-We were given 3D CAD models by the clients and were responsible to for converting those to real-time gaming assets, which have strict authoring requirements.
-We did a lot of asset authoring in Blender 3D to create needed UV and texture maps.
+The simulation ran in Unreal Engine 4.27, a real-time game engine.
+We were given 3D CAD models by the clients and were responsible for converting those to real-time gaming assets, which have strict authoring requirements.
+We did a lot of asset authoring in Blender 3D creating needed UV and texture maps.

 Me in the full-body motion capture suit preforming a test for the Forward Access Study.